Detailed Explanation of the Main Files and Directories in the src Directory of a NestJS Project

 Collaboration Between Multiple Modules

-as an example to demonstrate how to use a service from one module in another module.
+In practical projects, multiple modules need to collaborate.
+Below, we use UsersModule and ProductsModule as an example to demonstrate how to use a service from one module in another module.

-First, create a ProductsModule
+First, create a ProductsModule:

-1nest generate module products2nest generate controller products3nest generate service products
+1nest generate module products2nest generate controller products3nest generate service productsDefine the Product entity:

 1import { Entity, Column, PrimaryGeneratedColumn } from "typeorm";2